Venafi/VenafiPS/docs/functions/Find-VdcObject.md

 ### -Attribute
 A list of attribute names to limit the search against.
 Only valid when searching by pattern.
+A custom field name can also be provided.

 ```yaml
 Type: String[]